DynamicApproach/Shank-Project/Docs/ICSI 311 Assignment 6 – More on Functions.md

 method (making the whole class abstract) called Execute.
 Execute will take a collection of `InterpreterDataType` objects.
 Why?
-Well, when the interpreter finds a call to “read”, for example, it has to be able to call your Java code. eg. Read will take a collection of `InterpreterDataType` objects and set the values of those objects from user input
+Well, when the interpreter finds a call to “`read`”, for example, it has to be able to call your Java code. eg. Read will take a collection of `InterpreterDataType` objects and set the values of those objects from user input